awsdocs/amazon-rds-user-guide/doc_source/USER_CreateOracleInstance.md

 3. PARAMGRP  default.oracle-se1-11.2  in-sync
 ```

-## API<a name="USER_CreateOracleInstance.API"></a>
+## RDS API<a name="USER_CreateOracleInstance.API"></a>

-To create an Oracle DB instance by using the Amazon RDS API, call the [CreateDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstance.html) action with the parameters below\.
+To create an Oracle DB instance by using the Amazon RDS API, call the [CreateDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstance.html) operation with the parameters below\.
 For information about each setting, see [Settings for Oracle DB Instances](#USER_CreateOracleInstance.Settings)\.
 + `AllocatedStorage`
 + `BackupRetentionPeriod`
 + `DBInstanceClass`